DataHackIL/DataTalks/README.rst

 **Abstract:** Local businesses are changing fast.
 In Israel alone, every two or three minutes some local business changes substantially (open/close/changes location).
 This means that keeping a dataset of local businesses up-to-date manually is a costly and non-scalable operation.
 One important aspect of this problem is trying to determine whether a local business is permanently closed.
 We will examine a data science-based approach to this problem and try to answer some related and more nuanced questions.
 We will see some of Easy's engineering, real data and code and general approach to such issues.

-Alex Landa, Trainologic - Python Spark Intro for Data Scientists
+Alex Landa, Trainologic - Python Spark Intro for Data Scientists :snake::boom:
 ----------------------------------------------------------------
 **Speaker:** Alex Landa, Trainologic